-The term 'Monetarism' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Monetarism' is included in the Banking edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Monetarism is an idea that Milton Freedman developed and expounded upon.
 It centers on the idea found in monetary economics that money supply changes lead to huge impacts on short term national outputs and on long term price levels.
 It argues that the goals of monetary policy are most effectively achieved when the money supply is carefully and appropriately expanded in line with actually output growth.